Javier Clemente: Libya

-On 20 September 2013, Clemente was named manager of Libya, taking over from Abdul-Hafeedh Arbeesh who was fired after a 0–1 defeat to Cameroon for the 2014 World Cup qualifying campaign.
+On 20 September 2013, Clemente was named manager of Libya, taking over from Abdul-Hafeedh Arbeesh who was fired after a 1–0 defeat to Cameroon for the 2014 World Cup qualifying campaign.
 He led the nation to its first silverware, the 2014 African Nations Championship, with a penalty shootout win over Ghana in the final in Cape Town.
 Later that year, the team withdrew from their hosting duty for the 2017 Africa Cup of Nations due to civil war.

-Clemente was only the second foreigner to coach the Mediterranean Knights after the Brazilian Marcos Paquetá, and was dismissed in October 2016 having won only three of 14 matches.
+Clemente was sacked by the Mediterranean Knights in October 2016, having won only three of 14 matches.

 Basque Country

 On 6 March 2019, Clemente was appointed as manager for the unofficial national team of the Basque Country.
 At his presentation, he spoke of plans to invite players with Basque heritage to play for the team, in line with the grandfather rule used by FIFA national teams.

 Return to Libya

 Clemente was re-appointed as head coach of Libya in May 2021.
 After failing to qualify for the 2021 FIFA Arab Cup and the 2022 World Cup, his one-year contract was allowed to expire, with compatriot Ramón Catalá seeing out the final weeks.